miku/span/docs/FastUpdate.md

-# Notes on fast and transparent index update cycles
+# Notes on fast and transparent index updates

 > 2019-03-29